Cell decompositions of persistent minimal models: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Jérôme Scherer, for his helpful and detailed feedback on earlier versions of the manuscript, and for valuable discussions about Postnikov towers and Eckmann-Hilton duality.
+The authors thank Jérôme Scherer for his helpful, detailed feedback on earlier versions of this manuscript and for valuable discussions about Postnikov towers and Eckmann-Hilton duality.
+K.M. was supported by the European Union’s Horizon 2020 Research and Innovation Program under Marie Skłodowska-Curie Grant Agreement No 859860.
+S.L. was supported by Swiss National Science Foundation, grant/award number: 200020 18858.

-\section{Notation and conventions}
+\subsection{Notation and conventions}